 Entry into the MHSc in Nutrition and Dietetics is competitive due to the limited number of places available.
-Applications are ranked according to their GPA.
 Applicants are normally required to achieve a minimum GPA of 6.0 out of 9.0 (B+ average) to be eligible to apply for entry to the MHSc in Nutrition and Dietetics.
+The GPA is calculated based on the last 240 ‘relevant’ points of the degree, which for most students are the grades over their final two years of study.
 Applicants who meet the GPA requirement will be ranked for interview invitation consideration.
 Following the interview, GPA and interview score will be used to determine final selection into the programme.
 The weighting given to GPA vs interview score will be 50:50.

-Each year, up to 15 places will be reserved for current University of Auckland Bachelor of Science in Food Science and Nutrition (Nutrition Pathway) students who submit an expression of interest (EOI) in the middle of the second year of their undergraduate BSc degree and are on track to meet the selection requirements.
+Each year, up to 15 places will be reserved for current University of Auckland Bachelor of Science in Food Science and Nutrition (Nutrition Pathway) students.
 This is the preferred pathway for entry to the MHSc in Nutrition and Dietetics.
 Graduates with equivalent qualifications may compete for the remaining places*.

 It is not possible to defer the commencement of an offer of a place in the MHSc in Nutrition and Dietetics.
 Applicants must apply again if they do not wish to take up their offer for the year entry is offered.